Triston Casas Player Props: Red Sox vs. Blue Jays

 Triston Casas At The Plate

-- He has scored in 26 of 70 games this season, and more than once 4 times.
+- He has scored in 36.1% of his games this year, with more than one run scored in 5.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.